spember/gr8conf-2012-workshop/Instructions.md

 ### Client

 The twitterMonitor client, once complete, will display information about keywords and tweets.
-The UI will contain three major visual components: a 'control' area (allows a user to input new keywords and start/stop the Client to server communication), the keyword area (displays each keyword with number of occurences and a bar graph expressing relative counts), and the tweet queue (displays tweets containing the keywords).
+The UI will contain three major visual components: a 'control' area (allows a user to input new keywords and start/stop the Client to server communication), the keyword area (displays each keyword with number of occurrences and a bar graph expressing relative counts), and the tweet queue (displays tweets containing the keywords).

 ### File Locations